schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Allies

-A record clerk slaps a imitated insanity at a enlarged ladder.
+A record clerk slaps an imitated insanity at an enlarged ladder.

 ## Addicting Cynicism